-In an effort to support tenure-track faculty through the tenure and promotion process, the College of Arts and Sciences (CAS) is offering a new “Faculty Development Program,” which will introduce participants to the resources of the National Center for Faculty Development and Diversity (NCFDD), as well as other practical tips and information needed to be successful in their research, teaching, and service endeavors.
+In an effort to support tenure-track faculty through the tenure and promotion process, the College of Arts and Sciences (CAS) Junior Faculty Development Program will introduce participants to the resources of the National Center for Faculty Development and Diversity (NCFDD) and provide participants with other practical tips and information needed to be successful in their research, teaching, and service endeavors.

-Participants cover a range of topics focused on strategic planning, productivity, work-life balance, and building healthy and supportive relationships.
+Sessions will cover a range of topics focused on strategic planning, productivity, work-life balance, and building healthy and supportive relationships.

 Navigating the Tenure and Promotion Pathway at UofSC

 Questions / Suggestions